How do you go about breaking your lease?

-I thought you may also be interested to know the numbers of exactly what you could be liable for if you were to pull out of the lease, and the good news is in most cases it is not too bad.
-I had Lisa from leading Sydney leasing agency – Let’s Rent to share her tips on the most cost-effective way of breaking your lease if you’ve bought a home.
+I thought you may be interested to know the numbers of exactly what you could be liable for if you were to pull out of the lease, and the good news is in most cases it is not too bad.
+I had Lisa from leading Sydney leasing agency – Let’s Rent share her tips on the most cost-effective way of breaking your lease if you’ve bought a home.

 Step 1: Find out what type of lease you have.

 Don’t have a current signed lease?